10 classic Christmas recipes you can make ahead

 7. Make-ahead gravy

-Homemade gravy beats boring shop-bought sauce no matter the time of year – and on Christmas Day, this recipe will take your roast to the next level.
+Homemade gravy beats shop-bought sauce no matter the time of year – and on Christmas Day, this recipe will take your roast to the next level.
 Keep for up to three days in the fridge or freeze for up to three months.
 When you heat to serve, add the roasting juices from your turkey for a luxurious finishing touch.

 8. Spiced red cabbage